Ayr

 Ayr features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.0% of all households, including 21.7% couples with children, 30.3% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 36.0%, with lone person households at 33.3% and group households comprising 2.9%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households comprise 64.0% of all households, including 21.7% couples with children, 30.3% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 36.0%, with lone person households at 33.3% and group households comprising 2.9%.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households